2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/instance-data/index.md

 ## Upgrade to Newer functionality

+> [!TIP]
+> Below you'll find instructions how to create the same functionality using Visual Query and newer JS APIs.
+>
+> But: In many cases you may actually want a different solution, because Visual Query is very powerful and may provide other ways to get you the data you need.

 ### Step 1: Create Query which Gets Instance Data

 This creates a Query API call which gets the same data as before, but in a newer API and newer standard.